justcoded/npm-jcn/README.md

 ## Contributing

 Contributions, questions and comments are all welcome and encouraged.
-For code contributions to Web Starter Kit, please see our [Contribution guide](CONTRIBUTING.md) before submitting a pull request.
+For code contributions to JCN Cli, please see our [Contribution guide](CONTRIBUTING.md) before submitting a pull request.
 [Website](https://github.com/justcoded/jcn) related issues should be filed on the [Web Fundamentals](https://github.com/justcoded/jcn/issues) issue tracker.

 ## License